 The word toxic became a lexicon of bliss and betrayal in our love songs.
 The Billboard Hot 100 is plugged in Spotify and Forbes, as playlist and article.

 The words reuse and recycle usually mean acts of caring for the environment.
 However, in music, or any creative work for that matter, to reuse and recycle is a grave sin, the work of a criminally uncreative slob undeserving of the oxygen he breathes in the studio.

 Pitbull, the notorious club music rapper, has littered his discography with albums titled Global Warming and Climate Change.
 But no song there has got anything to do with the climate crisis.

 Grimes, the even more notorious Nightcore maiden, played upon the words misanthrope and Anthropocene to assemble an entire album of love songs titled Miss Anthropocene, a vain and vengeful goddess of climate change.

-Naturally, these are just good vibes and pleasant music, and they may well like to invite the world to a tour of rhythm just to chuck those stressful political issues aside for a moment, but from here it’s clear that they will never be known as a climate activist, nor will they claim to be one, and they will never be confident enough to try to be one anyway.
+Naturally, these are just vibes and pleasant music, and they may well like to invite the world to a tour of rhythm just to chuck those stressful political issues aside for a moment, but from here it’s clear that they will never be climate activists, nor will they claim to be one, and they will never be confident enough to try to be one anyway.